GraniteWMS/GraniteDocs/docs/utility-api/email-service.md

     !!! note
         The `Client secret` must be encrypted.
 Ensure that you save it through the Webdesktop so that it is not stored in plaintext.

+##### Gmail Authenticator
+The Gmail Authenticator connects to the Gmail API using the Client ID and Client secret from System Settings, and fetches tokens that allow the Utility API to connect to the Gmail API.
+This is a once off set up, once you have authenticated, the Utility API will be able to send email via Gmail.

-18. Browse to the folder where you have installed the UtilityAPI, and into the `GmailAuthenticator` folder.
+1. Browse to the folder where you have installed the UtilityAPI, and into the `GmailAuthenticator` folder.
 Run the `Granite.Email.GmailAuthenticator.exe`.

     !!! note
         Granite.Email.GmailAuthenticator.exe uses the UtilityApi's appSettings.json file.
         Make sure that it is configured before trying to authenticate the Gmail account.

-19. A browser window will open asking you to log in to authorize the Utility API.
+2. A browser window will open asking you to log in to authorize the Utility API.
 Log in with the Gmail account that you are going to use to send emails.
 Log in with the **normal username and password** - NOT the Client ID and Client secret